Uric acid is a chemical that your body creates automatically through decomposing substances called purines.

 1.Artichokes and uric acid

-Thanks to its diuretic properties, this food not only will help you eliminate uric acid but will also eliminate many toxins through the urine.
+Thanks to its diuretic properties, this food not only will help you eliminate uric acid but will also eliminate many toxins through your urine.

 The best way to consume artichokes is to take advantage of all of their properties in the following way: